j-gottlieb/tic-tac-toe-client/README.md

   confusion led to a breakthrough.
 This project was extremely educational and revealed how informative the trial and error process is in coding.

+  Given all I learned during this process, I will be much better able to plan my next project ahead of time.

   User Stories:
     As a user, I want to play tic-tac-toe against a friend on one device.